The Ultimate cheap European itinerary for 2 to 4 weeks

 While none of these cities is among the cheapest in Europe to fly into, at least 3 of them have cheap enough flights that it’s worth flying directly into one of them.

 Of the four cities, Berlin will have the cheapest inbound flights from almost anywhere, and Krakow usually only has cheap flights from within Europe.
-So your best bet is to check airfares from your city to each of these four, and fly into the cheapest of them.
+Check flights from your city into each of these cities to see which one will be your cheapest option.

 In many cases you can save the most money by buying a one-way ticket into one of them and a one-way ticket back out of another of them, but you have to price them out to see.
 Keep in mind that if you buy a round-trip ticket it means most of a day and about US$50 to $70 to get back to that first city, so an “open jaw” ticket might still be a better deal even if it’s US$100 more.